Appley Chelsea buns

 Trim the ends to neaten, then cut the roll into 12 equal pieces.
 Arrange these cut side down in the baking tin.
-Put the whole tray inside a large, clean plastic bag and leave to prove in a warm place for a good hour, until nicely puffed up.
+Put a damp tea towel or another baking tin upturned on top, and leave to prove in a warm place for a good hour, until nicely puffed up.
 Preheat the oven to 200°C/Gas 6.

 Bake for about 25–30 minutes, until the buns are deep golden brown.
 Warm the jam with a splash of water to loosen it, then brush over the buns while they're still hot.
 Leave to cool, at least a little, before eating.

 - 250ml whole milk, warmed until tepid

 - 2 teaspoons dried yeast

 - 50g caster sugar